 Most countries use earth observation from satellite for inventory purposes long after the fire only.
 In contrast, this system allows Australian fire managers to be world leaders in utilising satellite-based earth observation for active fire management1.

 Figure 1: Fire frequency map derived from satellite earth observation

 1. Case study provided by Dr, Stefan Maier, maitec, www.maitec.com.au

 Space technology has a wide range of industry uses within the maritime sector, including the use of Vessel Monitoring Systems (VMS) in the Northern Territory’s (NT) barramundi industry.

 The VMS is an electronic device fitted to commercial fishing vessels providing real time satellite tracking.
 The tracking is generally accurate to within two meters.
-The data collected by satellite is relayed to both the NT Police, and the fisheries division within the Department of Primary Industry and Resources (DPIR).
+The data collected by satellite is relayed to both the NT Police, and the fisheries division within the Department of Industry, Tourism and Trace (DITT).